-You can't deliver this kind of experience without technology.
+Your company can't deliver this kind of experience without technology.
 You need a knowledge base for customer service reps to quickly find videos and content to share with customers.

-You'll want to start single streaming all your online inquiries so your reps can see requests regardless of where they come from, whether it's Facebook, chat, email, ticket submission, contact us forms, or calls.
+You'll want the leader of the customer service team to see a single stream of all your online inquiries so your reps can see requests regardless of where they come from, whether it's Facebook, chat, email, ticket submission, contact us forms or calls.
 Regardless of the source, your team should be responding quickly.

-All your customer service surveys and feedback requests need to be centralized and deployed to the right person at the right time based on interactions with your team.
+All of your customer service surveys and feedback requests need to be centralized and deployed to the right person at the right time based on interactions with your team.

 You're going to want to schedule emails to customers to follow up on service experiences and in some cases continue the conversation.
-A single platform should handle all that, and you want to automate as much as possible.
+A single platform should handle all of that, and you want to automate as much as possible.